13 Tax Breaks for Homeowners and Home Buyers

 If you want to pull money out of a 401(k) account to put toward a down payment, you'll have to borrow from the plan.
 You can typically take out a tax- and penalty-free loan from your 401(k) plan for up to half of your balance, but not more than $50,000.
 Money borrowed from a 401(k) usually must be paid back (with interest) within five years, but the repayment period for loans used to purchase a main home can be extended.
 Be warned, though, that you'll have to repay the loan before your next tax return is due if you leave or lose your job.
 Otherwise, you'll have to pay taxes on the unpaid balance and a 10% early-withdrawal penalty if you're not yet 55.

-(Note that, under the CARES Act, people impacted by the coronavirus can borrow more from their 401(k) plan — up to the lesser of $100,000 or 100% of the account balance — until September 23, 2020.
-They are also given an additional year to repay existing 401(k) loans due between March 27 and December 31, 2020.)
+(Note that, under the CARES Act, people impacted last year by the coronavirus could borrow more from their 401(k) plan — up to the lesser of $100,000 or 100% of the account balance — until September 23, 2020.
+They were also given an additional year to repay existing 401(k) loans due between March 27 and December 31, 2020.)

 Mortgage Points Deduction